 Trust me; it’s worth the wait to boost your start-off.
 The Challenge Rift cache drops:

 - 475 Blood Shards

 - 5,100,00 Gold

 - 15 of each Act’s bounty crafting materials — Khanduran Runes, Caldeum Nightshade, Arreat War Tapestries, Corrupted Angel Flesh, and Westmarch Holy Water

-There are a few more things you can do to give your Seasonal Character a strong start.
-I use various YouTube leveling guides as the starting point for the method that I have described.
-Follow what I set out, check out other Season starter build videos on YouTube, or ignore all of it and go gangbusters in your own way!
+You can do a few more things to give your Seasonal Character a strong start.
+I use various YouTube leveling guides as the starting point for the method described.
+Follow what I set out, check out other Season starter build videos on YouTube, or ignore all of it and go gangbusters in your way!
 It is a game, after all.

 - Play in Adventure Mode.
 I always start in Adventure Mode; while I enjoy the story in D3, it doesn’t bring anything to the Season.
 (Plus, it lets you dive straight into bounties for big rewards.)

 - Don’t forget the follower.
 Hire a follower — Enchantress, Scoundrel, or Templar — to lend a hand as you go, especially since the follower system revamp.